 Load-Serving Entity:

-Secures energy and transmission service (and related Interconnected Operations Services) to serve the electrical demand and energy requirements of its end-use customers.
+Secures energy and Transmission Service (and related Interconnected Operations Services) to serve the electrical demand and energy requirements of its end-use customers.

 The SDT is recommending changes to the Glossary definition to align with the ROP.
 Specifically, the SDT is proposing to capitalize the term “Transmission Service” because it is a defined term in the Glossary and its usage in this definition narrative is intended to have the meaning of the defined term.